All ArticlesThings To Do

 • Parking: Street parking along Coast Blvd and Prospect St (arrive early)

-The trail hugs the cliffs above La Jolla Cove, with panoramic views of turquoise water, dramatic sea caves, and the open Pacific.
-Many visitors compare it to walking the cliffs of Positano or Cinque Terre — without the international flight.
+The views are ridiculous for the effort.
+The trail hugs the cliffs above La Jolla Cove, with panoramic stretches of turquoise water, dramatic sea caves, and open Pacific.
+It's the kind of scenery people fly to Positano or Cinque Terre for — and you get it for free, fifteen minutes from a parking spot.

-La Jolla Cove is home to one of the largest sea lion colonies in Southern California.
-From the trail, you can watch them sun themselves on the rocks below, spot kayakers paddling into the famous La Jolla sea caves, and occasionally catch dolphins offshore.
+The wildlife shows up.
+La Jolla Cove has one of the largest sea lion colonies in Southern California, and from the trail you'll watch them sunning on the rocks below.
+You'll also spot kayakers paddling into the sea caves, and if you're lucky, dolphins offshore.

-No entrance fees, no permits, no reservations.
-Just show up and walk.
+It's free.
+No fees, no permits, no reservations.
+You just show up and walk.

-The trailhead sits directly next to the Cave Store (also known as the Sunny Jim's Sea Cave Store), one of La Jolla's most iconic landmarks.
-Type "Cave Store La Jolla" into Google Maps and you'll find it.
+The trailhead sits right next to the Cave Store (also known as Sunny Jim's Sea Cave Store), one of La Jolla's most iconic spots.
+Drop "Cave Store La Jolla" into Google Maps and it'll take you straight there.

-Parking tip: La Jolla Cove parking fills up fast, especially on weekends.
-Free 3-hour street parking is available along Coast Blvd — arrive before 9 AM or after 4 PM for the best chance at a spot.
-Alternatively, park near La Jolla Village and walk down.
-Don't push the time limit; La Jolla parking enforcement is aggressive.
+Now, the parking.
+I won't sugarcoat it — La Jolla Cove parking fills up fast, especially on weekends.
+There's free 3-hour street parking along Coast Blvd, but your best shot at a spot is before 9 AM or after 4 PM.
+If it's packed, park up near La Jolla Village and walk down.
+One hard-earned local tip: don't push the time limit.
+Parking enforcement down here is aggressive, and the ticket will cost more than dinner.

 What to Bring